whole-tale/whole-tale/working_groups/infosci/README.md

 The Information Science WG brings together information scientists and research data librarians to evaluate engagement with the participating scientific communities.
 This includes mapping pre-existing research practices within participating scientific communities to better understand scientists’ personal workflows and evaluating the effectiveness of the developed tools to meet researcher needs.
 A key first step is the development of researcher personas to inform system development.

 ## Outputs
+* Development of researcher personas
+* Evaluation of engagement with WT
+* Evaluation of system effectiveness through surveys

-Documentation is currently being migrated from [Google Drive](https://drive.google.com/drive/u/0/folders/0B_5CaPcogJCkaGNTZkJTQ0FUVkE).
+Note, active documentation is currently maintained in [Google Drive](https://drive.google.com/drive/u/0/folders/0B_5CaPcogJCkaGNTZkJTQ0FUVkE).